emilyding0601/git_branch_practice/README.md

 These are a few of my favorite things:

 - Raindrops on roses
-- Whiskers on cute animals
+- Whiskers on cute puppies
 - Bright copper kettens
 - wild animals
 - Warm woolen mittens